 Q: Can I drive or park a vehicle on campus lawns?

 A: Personal vehicles are not allowed to drive or park on campus lawns.
 Vehicles or equipment required to set up or mobilize displays or activities can not park on campus lawns.
 Coordinate with Facilities Planning and Management for displays or activities which require a vehicle or special equipment for set up or mobilization.
-Contact Sue Mallas at 515.294.0692 or email@example.com to coordinate.
+Contact Ayodeji Oluwalana (firstname.lastname@example.org) from FP&M to coordinate.

 Q: Can I grill on campus?

 A: Personal grills are not allowed on campus.
 Industrial grills are allowed.
 Facilities Planning and Management transports all grills to and from campus lawns.
-Contact Sue Mallas at 515.294.0692 or firstname.lastname@example.org to coordinate.
+Contact Ayodeji Oluwalana (email@example.com) from FP&M to coordinate.

 Q: Can my group use golf carts on campus?